 Hasn't Madonna's success story inspired all of us at some point?
-She was talented, and determined “to rule the world.”
-She brought a touch of unexpected to the scene and worked her bum off to make progress.
-So she succeeded big-time.
-And made loads of cash.
+She was talented and determined “to rule the world.”
+She brought a touch of unexpected to the scene and worked her btt off to make progress.
+So she succeeded big-time and made loads of cash.

 Or J. K. Rowling?
 She was a single mom, struggling to make ends meet.
 But she had an idea.
 AND, she pursued that idea, night by night until it became a book.
-She was estimated to be around $650 million dollars worth last year.
+She was estimated to be worht around $1 billion dollars last year.

 So?
 What's that got to do with you?

 People listen to such success stories, but seldom link them to their own lives!

 Whenever your desire to be wealthy and financially free pops up, it hits a brick wall before you even get to fantasize about your next step.

 Your negative beliefs about money, deeply imprinted into your conscious, make up this wall.
 They often disguise themselves as vague emotions, unpleasant feelings or innumerable excuses.

 And they stand in your way of fulfilling your full potential.